 - Partnership for the Goals

-You can learn more about the goals, as well as about all of the targets associated with them via the UN’s Sustainable Development Goals website.
+You can learn more about the goals, as well as about all of the targets associated with them via the UN’s SDG website.

 What does this mean for organizations?